 - Williams Way substation GRIP 4 works and GRIP 5 – 8 works

-Working to very tight deadlines, the varied works provided a wide range of general and specific challenges to successfully overcome, some of which are outlined here.
+Working to very tight deadlines, the varied works provided a wide range of general and specific challenges to successfully overcome.

 We organised outages, alternate feeding (using the CT149 process) and the complex interfaces with DC isolations and DC CB rack-outs (using the B2 process) delivering each stage without issues.

 Working in conjunction with a civil subcontractor, we extended the mezzanine at Southwark to facilitate installation of the new DC cable routes.
 Outside the building a large cable gantry was also proposed and built to complete the DC and HV cable installation to avoid damage to an existing viaduct wall.

 We undertook Thameslink Programme works using in-house critical resources including Level A, B and D operatives, as well as commissioning engineers.
 This enabled the most efficient delivery of the works and, more importantly, a team respected by all when managing the interfaces with the Electrical Control Room Operator (ECRO), possession planners and Network Rail delivery teams.